muyueh/cameraEmoji/README.md

 1. Serve the project locally with any static file server (for example, `npx serve .`).
 2. Open the page in your browser.
 3. Grant the tab permission to use your webcam when prompted.
-4. Use the Start/Stop buttons to control the stream and confirm the preview works.
+4. Wait for the expression model to finish loading (status message disappears).
+5. Watch the emoji overlay react to your expressions in real time.

 If your browser blocks the webcam, check its site permissions and try again.
+All analysis happens on-device using [face-api.js](https://github.com/justadudewhohacks/face-api.js).